Spring-SpringBoard/SpringBoard-Core/doc/source/index.rst

 ..
-Scenario Editor documentation master file, created by sphinx-quickstart2 on Mon May 26 09:24:41 2014.
+SpringBoard documentation master file, created by sphinx-quickstart2 on Mon May 26 09:24:41 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Scenario Editor's documentation!
+Welcome to SpringBoard's documentation!
 ===========================================

 Contents: